 When we told him we wanted to go to the Zoo, he offered to show us the local points of interest along the way and told us more about the city.
 On the way back, he dropped us off at the Cathedral and we walked from there down to the waterfront and then most of the way back to the ship before catching another taxi.

 We also prioritized what we wanted to do during our vacation in Mexico.
 It’s easy to look at all the exciting places to see and things to do and rack up some huge expenses.
-We had three days to spend in Mexico, two children (ages four and almost two) and a limited budget.
+We had three days to spend in Mexico, two children (ages four and almost two) and a small budget.
 Before we left, we spent a lot of time online, browsing where we could go and what we could see—and what were the best options for children.
-We compared rates with different companies and read reviews by other travelers.
+We compared rates with different companies and read reviews by other travellers.
 So when we got to Mexico, we already had an idea about what we wanted to do and what that would cost.

 Of course, it’s not possible to see or do everything in three days.
 So we keep dreaming about going back again to do all the other things that looked like so much fun… maybe once the girls are older… or maybe with some grandparents along to help watch them!